How to Use DBGET

 LinkDB is a database of links, each of which is represented as a binary relation in the form of:

-LinkDB contains all cross-reference links, called original links, extracted from all the databases in DBGET.
-Furthermore, LinkDB dynamically generates additional links by computation, i.e., by combining multiple links and/or using links in reverse directions.
-Thus, LinkDB is a deductive database and the links in LinkDB are of the following three types:
+LinkDB contains all cross-reference links, original and reverse links, extracted from all the databases in DBGET.
+Furthermore, LinkDB provides additional links, equivalent links, representing the relationship between same objects in different databases.
+Thus, the links in LinkDB are of the following three types: original, reverse and equivalent

 Database names